Spam Filter in Office 365

 You can get the service set up and running quickly with a simple MX record change.
 Ensure that no email is lost or bounced; automatically queue up the email if the destination email server becomes unavailable for any reason.

 Protect your company's IP reputation by using distinct outward delivery pools for high-risk email.
-Five financially backed SLAs assure highest levels of service, including protection from 100% of known viruses and 99% of spam.
+Five financially backed SLAs assure the highest levels of service, including protection from 100% of known viruses and 99% of spam.

 Bulk Mail Filtering